Last updated on August 20th, 2022 at 12:06 am

 One is a product line I am familiar with and love and that is Babo Botanicals Lice Repel Shampoo and Conditioning Spray.
 Babo Botanicals had their product tested and it was deemed 95% effective in repelling lice.

 Happy Heads has an array of Lice Prevention products and systems including their Scootie-Cootie Organic Repelling Shampoo and Leave-in Conditioner & Detangler.
 They’re infused with 100% pure essential oils and are sulfate & paraben free.
 Safe for use daily!

 Washington Toxics Coalition offers some great advice that doesn’t require chemical intervention.
 Here are some highlights:

 - Encourage your child not to share headphones, headrests, hats, hair ribbons, barrettes, scarves, bicycle helmets, brushes, or combs.

 - Talk with your child’s teachers about storing coats in cubbies rather than hanging them on hooks where they can come in close contact with each other.

 Preparation & Treatments

 Having a few tools and products on hand in the event of lice can be a saving grace.
-You can’t control every situation… you may be on vacation and without a choice, or visiting relatives and don’t have your supplies.
-But if it strikes while you’re home you at least have the tools necessary to start treating the problem right away and naturally without having to resort to the selection at CVS.
-That works too but if you’d rather not use a chemical pesticide on your kids head, then here’s a few things you may want to have available:
+You can’t control every situation.
+For instance, you may be on vacation, or visiting relatives and don’t have your non-toxic lice supplies.
+But if it strikes while you’re home you at least have the tools necessary to start treating the problem right away.

 Subscribe to Dear SafeMama.